Wisconsin Art and Artists Matter

 What Make Us Unique

 The Artdose Magazine has been a labor of love and continues to grow and give.
 We are introduced to the works of artists, art exhibitions and art events.
 Sometimes it can be difficult to tap into a broader audience.
 Artdose Magazine’s success is finding those audiences via print, website, e-newsletter, and social media.
 Artdose prides itself to not only promoting the visual arts, but also creates ways to engage the community to learn and enjoy the visual arts.

 To learn more about how you can become a part of Artdose contact Frank Juarez (see below) or download our PDF.

 Frank Juarez is a gallery director, award winning art educator, artist, author, advocate, and community arts leader.

-Frank brings over a decade of art education and arts management experience organizing local and regional art exhibitions, community art events, facilitating presentations, supporting artists through grant programs, and professional development workshops.
+Frank brings two decades of art education and arts management experience organizing local and regional art exhibitions, community art events, facilitating presentations, supporting artists through grant programs, and professional development workshops.
 This has placed him in the forefront of promoting Wisconsin artists, networking, and attracting regional and national artists to collaborate and exhibit in Wisconsin.

 Stay connected: instagram.com/frankjuarezgallery